 International money transfers in Portugal between banks in Portugal and banks within the European Union, the European Economic Area (EEA) and Switzerland cost no more than a money transfer between two banks in Portugal, providing the money is paid in Euros and is less than EUR50,000.
 You will need the International Bank Account Number (IBAN) and SWIFTBIC (Bank Identifier Code) for the bank that is receiving payment.

 Transfers to or from outside the EU/EEA will be subject to fees applied by Portuguese banks.
 You will need to check with your Portuguese bank what the charge rates are to and from different countries.
-One option that can sometimes reduce fees is to use an online money transfer company such as TransferWise or PayPal.

 There are no limits on sums of money travelling in and out of Portugal but anything above EUR50,000 needs to be declared to the Banco de Portugal central bank.